adamgligor/adamgligor.github.io/_posts/2018-11-04-aprilia-pegaso-650-carburettor-removal.md

 The parts that require extra attention

- - To not damage the 20 years old rubber manfolds that hold the carburettor.
+ - To not damage the 20 years old rubber manifolds that hold the carburetor.
  - The choke cable connector is a joke plastic screw, has to be handled gently to not damage the thread.
  - To not lose the tiny parts: idle cable safety pin, choke plunger spring